 Final remarks

-Although, the idea is to complete the article day by day with much more information.
-I do not rule out that you may experience something unforeseen when configuring Marlin 2.0.x for your printer.
+The idea is to keep expanding the article little by little.
+It is possible that you run into something unexpected while configuring Marlin 2.0.x for your printer.

-If that is the case, I would appreciate it if you would share it with us in the comments or directly in our Telegram channel.
+If so, we would appreciate it if you shared it with us in the comments or on our Telegram channel.